ParadiseMediaOrg/TopPicksTool/replit.md

      - Requires exact word-by-word equality (no substring matches)
      - Only accepts unambiguous single match
    - Falls back to task name matching if "*Publisher" is not set, ambiguous, or no match found
+   - Fetches all brand lists for the detected GEO and automatically selects the first list
-   - Searches task name/description for featured brand names (top 10 for that task's specific GEO)
+   - Searches task name/description for featured brand names (top 10 for that task's specific brand list)
    - Checks if Sub-ID already exists for the task ID

 **Results Display**:
 - Task ID
 - Detected Target GEO (shows code badge or "Not set" if missing)
+- Manual GEO selector (compact 2-letter code display) for overriding auto-detected GEO
+- Brand list selector for choosing which list to use for brand matching
 - Website association (detected from "*Publisher" custom field or task name, cleaned to remove *pm- prefix)
-- Brand match showing position and name (if found in top 10 for that task's GEO)
+- Brand match showing position and name (if found in top 10 for that task's specific brand list)
 - Sub-ID status (exists/not found)
 - Sub-ID value (if already created)
 - Error messages for ClickUp API failures